Vineet829/vineet829/README.md

     yield "Stumbled upon the Odin Project, unlocking my passion for software engineering.";
     yield "Secured an internship, applying my knowledge in real-world scenarios.";
     yield "Completed a Master's in Computer Applications.";
+    yield "Became an Associate Software Engineer, building automation that cut work from 4+ hours to under 5 minutes and sole-developing a dashboard prototype that secured client approval.";
     yield "Continuing to develop as a full-stack developer.";
 };